arifszn/velvet/README.md

 The generated files will be pre-configured and ready for use, allowing you to focus on implementing your business logic.

+Remember to create a migration for the new entity and add the route to the index route (src/routes/index.ts).

 ## API Documentation

 This starter kit comes with integrated API documentation tools.
 You can access the Swagger UI and Redoc UI for your API documentation.